isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Alternatively, we will decide that no change is needed and delete the entry.

 * No long-distance friendship
-* Should physical design (what's in a file) and large-scale design (libraries, groups of libraries) be addressed?
+* Should physical design (what’s in a file) and large-scale design (libraries, groups of libraries) be addressed?
 * Namespaces
-* Don't place using directives in headers
+* Don’t place using directives in headers
-* Avoid using directives in the global scope (except for std, and other "fundamental" namespaces (e.g. experimental))
+* Avoid using directives in the global scope (except for std, and other “fundamental” namespaces (e.g. experimental))
 * How granular should namespaces be?
 All classes/functions designed to work together and released together (as defined in Sutter/Alexandrescu) or something narrower or wider?
 * Should there be inline namespaces (à la `std::literals::*_literals`)?
 * Avoid implicit conversions
-* Const member functions should be thread safe ... aka, but I don't really change the variable, just assign it a value the first time it's called ... argh
+* Const member functions should be thread safe ... aka, but I don’t really change the variable, just assign it a value the first time it’s called ... argh
 * Always initialize variables, use initialization lists for member variables.
 * Anyone writing a public interface which takes or returns `void*` should have their toes set on fire.
 That one has been a personal favorite of mine for a number of years. :)
 * Use `const`-ness wherever possible: member functions, variables and (yippee) `const_iterators`
 * Use `auto`
 * `(size)` vs. `{initializers}` vs. `{Extent{size}}`
-* Don't overabstract
+* Don’t overabstract
 * Never pass a pointer down the call stack
 * falling through a function bottom
 * Should there be guidelines to choose between polymorphisms?
 YES. classic (virtual functions, reference semantics) vs. Sean Parent style (value semantics, type-erased, kind of like `std::function`)  vs. CRTP/static?
 YES Perhaps even vs. tag dispatch?
 * should virtual calls be banned from ctors/dtors in your guidelines?
 YES.
-A lot of people ban them, even though I think it's a big strength of C++ that they are ??? -preserving (D disappointed me so much when it went the Java way).
+A lot of people ban them, even though I think it’s a big strength of C++ that they are ??? -preserving (D disappointed me so much when it went the Java way).
 WHAT WOULD BE A GOOD EXAMPLE?
 * Speaking of lambdas, what would weigh in on the decision between lambdas and (local?) classes in algorithm calls and other callback scenarios?
-* And speaking of `std::bind`, Stephen T. Lavavej criticizes it so much I'm starting to wonder if it is indeed going to fade away in future.
+* And speaking of `std::bind`, Stephen T. Lavavej criticizes it so much I’m starting to wonder if it is indeed going to fade away in future.
 Should lambdas be recommended instead?
 * What to do with leaks out of temporaries? : `p = (s1 + s2).c_str();`
 * pointer/iterator invalidation leading to dangling pointers: